-Each Senate member shall serve three office hours per week in the Student Government Office, or as defined by the Vice Chair of the Senate.
-Each Senate member is also required to attend Senate meetings.
+Each Senate member shall serve three (3) hours per week of Student Government Service as defined by the Vice Chair of the Student Senate.
+Each Senate member is also required to attend Student Senate meetings.
 Each failure to meet these requirements will result in an absence.

-Each Senate member is allowed two absences per semester.
-Each subsequent absence will trigger a review of the Senate member’s attendance record by the President of the Senate and is grounds for the member’s removal from the Senate.
-The President of the Senate, after consultation with the member in question, the Vice Chair, and a Student Government Adviser, will decide if circumstances warrant the Senator’s removal and shall call for a vote and give a recommendation on the removal or censure of the party, upheld by a two-thirds vote.
+Each Student Senate member is allowed two absences per semester.
+Each subsequent absence will trigger a review of the Student Senate member’s attendance record by the President of the Student Senate and is grounds for the member’s removal from the Student Senate.
+The President of the Student Senate, after consultation with the member in question, the Vice Chair, and a Student Government Adviser, will decide if circumstances warrant the Senator’s removal and shall call for a vote and give a recommendation on the removal or censure of the party, upheld by a two-thirds vote.

-A Senator may be expelled from the Senate or censured for misconduct by a two-thirds vote.
+A Senator may be expelled from the Student Senate or censured for misconduct by a two-thirds vote.
 All disciplinary proceedings shall be in accordance with relevant sections of the Parliamentary authority of the Senate.

-Senate Responsibilities
+Student Senate Responsibilities

-The Vice Chair of the Senate shall conduct an orientation for Senators before October 1 and shall provide an orientation for newly appointed senators within two business weeks of their appointment.
+The Vice Chair of the Student Senate shall conduct an orientation for Senators before October 1 and shall provide an orientation for newly appointed senators within two business weeks of their appointment.

-Senate Meetings
+Student Senate Meetings

-The Senate shall meet at least ten times during every fall semester and at least ten times every spring semester of the academic year.
-Any Senate meeting, special or otherwise, held within twelve hours of another Senate meeting shall not count toward this quota.
+The Student Senate shall meet at least ten times during every fall semester and at least ten times every spring semester of the academic year.
+Any Student Senate meeting, special or otherwise, held within twelve (12) hours of another Student Senate meeting shall not count toward this quota.
 Meetings following the swearing-in of newly elected Senators may be counted towards this quota.

-The President of the Senate shall create a schedule of regular meetings before the beginning of the fall semester.
-This schedule is subject to review by the Senate.
+The President of the Student Senate shall create a schedule of regular meetings before the beginning of the fall semester.
+This schedule is subject to review by the Student Senate.

-The President of the Senate shall call a special Senate meeting at the request of one-half of the Senate or may call one as the President deems necessary.
-The President of the Senate must receive approval from the circulator of the petition before canceling a Senator-initiated special meeting.
+The President of the Student Senate shall call a special Student Senate meeting at the request of one-half of the Student Senate or may call one as the President deems necessary.
+The President of the Student Senate must receive approval from the circulator of the petition before canceling a Senator-initiated special meeting.

-An announcement of a special or emergency meeting shall be posted in the Student Government Office, and notification shall be sent over the Student Senate Listserv and the Student Exec Listserv at least twenty-four hours before the meeting.
+An announcement of a special or emergency meeting shall be posted in the Student Government Office, and notification shall be sent over the Student Senate Listserv and the Student Exec Listserv at least twenty-four (24) hours before the meeting.

-The President of the Senate shall confer with a Student Government Adviser, and Student Body President, and receive approval from the Vice Chair of the Senate before canceling Senate meetings.
+The President of the Student Senate shall confer with a Student Government Adviser, and Student Body President, and receive approval from the Vice Chair of the Student Senate before canceling Student Senate meetings.
 Signs must be posted in the Student Government Office, and a notification shall be sent over the Student Senate Listserv and the Student Exec Listserv.
-All action must occur no later than four hours before the Senate’s regularly scheduled meeting time.
+All action must occur no later than four (4) hours before the Student Senate’s regularly scheduled meeting time.

 Legislation

-Student Government members will inform the President of the Senate and Secretary of the Senate of upcoming legislation to be presented to the Senate.
-Legislation is divided into seven categories: Contingency Requests (CR’s), Temporary Organizations Request for Funding (TORFF’s), Senate Resolutions (SR’s), Senate Bills (SB’s), Reserve Requests (RR’s), Special Project Requests (SP’s), and University Policy Bills (UP’s).
+Student Government members will inform the President of the Senate and the Administrative Assistant of upcoming legislation to be presented to the Student Senate.
+Legislation is divided into eight (8) categories: Contingency Requests (CR’s), Temporary Organizations Request for Funding (TORFF’s), Senate Resolutions (SR’s), Senate Bills (SB’s), Reserve Requests (RR’s), Special Project Requests (SP’s), National Performer Fund Requests (NPFR’s), and University Policy Bills (UP’s).

-Final drafts of Contingency Requests will be due to the Senators forty-eight hours before Senate meetings.
+Final drafts of Contingency Requests will be due to the Senators forty-eight (48) hours before Student Senate meetings.
 Contingency requests may be approved after one reading.
-If not reviewed by the Finance Commission, Contingency Requests will require two reads.
+If not reviewed by the Finance Commission, Contingency Requests will require two (2) reads.